inderjit303/digital_sine_wave_generator/README.md

 Fig 16.
 Clock and reset plots (Attempt 2)
 </p>

+Fig 17 shows ngspice plots for circuit schematic (attempt 2), it contains dac and analog output.
+Attempt 2 was also unsucessful as expected output should be a sine wave of 1KHz frequency.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/157679841-427e23b2-72f5-4fc1-88fb-d071345f4e32.png">
 </p>
 <p align="center">
 Fig 17.
 Output plots (Attempt 2)
 </p>

+Fig 18 shows ngspice plots for circuit schematic (attempt 3), it contains dac and analog output.
+Attempt 3 was also unsucessful as expected output should be a sine wave of 1KHz frequency.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/157727113-a3ec8362-89c2-4377-bf29-6b57805d5b72.png">